Swedish court rules not to extradite Assange for rape probe

-The ruling by the Uppsala District Court doesn’t mean the preliminary investigation must be abandoned, only that Assange doesn’t face extradition to Sweden any time soon.
+The ruling by the Uppsala District Court doesn’t mean the preliminary investigation must be abandoned, only that Assange won’t be returned to Sweden any time soon.

 Eva-Marie Persson, Sweden’s deputy director of public prosecutions, said she has not decided whether to appeal.